 The Stanford Bulletin is the annual publication that outlines University policies, courses, and degree requirements for programs in four of our seven schools.
 Degree requirements for Business, Law and the MD program in the School of Medicine are contained in separate school handbooks and websites (see below).
 The contents are organized by school and department.
 Here is a link to the Classics Department’s page from the Bulletin, as an example.

 In addition to school oversight committees, the Senate of the Academic Council has two committees responsible for overseeing undergraduate academic programs, the Committee on Review of Undergraduate Majors (C-RUM) and the Committee on Undergraduate Standards and Policy (C-USP).
-The committee charged with implementation of the new breadth requirements is beginning work in Fall 2012.
+The Breadth Governance Board, which oversees the Ways of Thinking/Ways of Doing (Ways) breadth system for undergraduates began its work in Fall 2012.
 The Committee on Graduate Studies (C-GS) has similar oversight responsibility for graduate degree programs.

 Undergraduate majors have developed assessment plans that are part of their periodic reviews.
 Assessment in the School of Engineering has been linked to ABET accreditation.
 Sample assessment plans and the assessment manual can be found here: Stanford University Institutional Research & Decision Support.